roiSela/basicGoWebServer/README.md

 # basic Web Server Written in Go

-run the program and enter this three supported url's.
+run the program and enter these three supported url's.

 http://localhost:8080/